Lesbian, Gay, Bisexual, Transgender, Queer Survivors

 Dating Violence - Abusive Relationships - Rape & Sexual Assault

 This section deals with the specific concerns members of the LGBTQ community may have regarding sexual assault and dating violence.
-The CEASE program of the Counseling Center provides services to all students, regardless of their gender, sexual orientation, or gender identity.Dating Violence in LGBTQ Communities
+The CEASE program of Student Counseling Services provides services to all students, regardless of their gender, sexual orientation, or gender identity.Dating Violence in LGBTQ Communities

 Warning Sign of Abusive/Violent Relationships